RaZerPredatorX/SparklyTheme/README.md

 # Introduction

-I decided to make a brande new and unique Discord user interface for everyone that wanted to experience something new.
+I decided to make a brand new and unique Discord user interface for everyone that wanted to experience something new, and it was specially designed for all those members that are a huge fan of my Discord Server called, well, Sparkly, hehe.
+Yes, just like the Theme :)

-Since I was lacking a general idea of what kind of design do, I decided to make it on the design of my Discord server called Sparkly.
+# Installation

+First of all you must download LightCord